Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Discussion

-Within the literature on random utility, we specifically contribute to the growing literature on dynamic random utility.
-Beyond the work we have already mentioned, \citet{lu2018random} study intertemporal choice when the agent's discount rate is random. \citet{pennesi2021intertemporal} studies the difference between intertemporal Luce an logit models.
+Beyond the work we have already mentioned on dynamic random utility, \citet{lu2018random} study intertemporal choice when the agent's discount rate is random. \citet{pennesi2021intertemporal} studies the difference between intertemporal Luce and logit models.
 The key difference between the two models is that the discount factor enters exponentially in the logit model while it does not in the Luce model. \citet{strack2021dynamic} consider a two period model.
 In the second period, the agent chooses according to a random utility.
 In the first period, the agent chooses according to an expected utility function. \citet{strack2021dynamic} study when the expected utility function in the first period can be induced by the random utility in the second period. \citet{deb2021dynamic} study a model of common learning.
 In this model, they study when the dynamic choices of a population of expected utility maximizers can be induced by a common stream of information.